Crash between coach and car on NDR roundabout

 "As the incident involved a coach we may need to close the roundabout, so we would advise motorists to avoid the area and expect delays."

-The crash happen on the eastbound carriageway of the road, with traffic flow heavy in the area.
+The crash happen on the eastbound carriageway of the road, with a period of heavy traffic flow in the area afterwards.
+However, this has now cleared.